Diocese of Cleveland: 1900 to 1920

-During World War I, Farrelly was appointed by Cleveland Mayor Harry L. Davis to the Cleveland War Commission.
+After the American entry into World War I in 1917, Farrelly was appointed by Cleveland Mayor Harry L. Davis to the Cleveland War Commission.
 Farrelly also ordered English to be spoken at all German-language churches and schools in the diocese.

-Farrelly served as bishop until his death in 1921.
+1920 to 1945

-Bishop Joseph Schrembs of the Diocese of Toledo was appointed bishop of Cleveland in 1921 by Pope Pius XI.
+Farrelly died in 1921.Bishop Joseph Schrembs of the Diocese of Toledo was appointed bishop of Cleveland in 1921 by Pope Pius XI.
 In 1925, the pope presented the relics of St. Christine to Schrembs.
-Christine, a 13-year-old girl who died for her Catholic faith around 300 AD, was moved from the Roman catacombs to St. John's Cathedral in Cleveland.
+Christina of Bolsena was a 13-year-old girl who was martyred for her Catholic faith around 300 AD.
+Her relics were moved from the Catacombs of Rome to St. John's Cathedral in Cleveland.
 The diocese had previously donated money to the Vatican for the establishment of the House of Catacombs outside Rome.
+The diocese in 1928 opened Sisters College in Cleveland to train nurses.
+By 1935, it had become St. John's College, a four-year accredited institution.That same year, St. Ignatius College completed its move from Cleveland to a new campus in University Heights.
+It now became John Carroll University.

 During his tenure, Schrembs erected 27 parishes in Cleveland and 35 outside the city.
 In 1942, as Schrembs' diabetes worsened, Pope Pius XII named Bishop Edward Hoban from the Diocese of Rockford as Schrembs' coadjutor bishop to help him with his duties.
-In 1943, Pius XII erected the Diocese of Youngstown. taking counties from the Youngstown area away from the Diocese of Cleveland.
+In 1943, Pius XII erected the Diocese of Youngstown, taking counties from the Youngstown area away from the Diocese of Cleveland.

-1945 to 1980
+1945 to 2000

 After Schrembs died in 1945, Hoban automatically succeeded him as bishop of Cleveland.
-As bishop, Hoban encouraged refugees displaced by World War II to settle in Cleveland.
+As bishop, Hoban encouraged European refugees displaced by World War II to settle in Cleveland.
 He also established national and ethnic parishes, but insisted that their parochial schools only teach in English.
-He helped rebuild and remodel St. John's Cathedral, and enlarged St. John's College, both in Cleveland.
-Hoban centralized Parmadale Family Services, constructed additional nursing homes, and opened Holy Family Cancer Home, a hospice in Parma.
-Hoban opened a minor seminary and expanded the Newman Apostolate for Catholic students attending public universities and colleges.
+He helped rebuild and remodel St. John's Cathedral, and enlarged St. John's College.
+Hoban centralized Parmadale Family Services and constructed additional nursing homes.
+Hoban opened Holy Family Cancer Home, a hospice in Parma.
+Hoban in 1953 opened the St. Charles Borromeo Seminary, a minor seminary, in Cleveland.
+He also expanded the Newman Apostolate for Catholic students attending public universities and colleges.

 During Hoban's 21-year-long tenure, the number of Catholics in the diocese increased from 546,000 to 870,000.
 Hoban also established 61 parishes, 47 elementary schools, and a dozen high schools.
 Pope Paul VI appointed Bishop Clarence Issenmann of the Diocese of Columbus as coadjutor bishop of Cleveland on October 7, 1964.
 When Hoban died in 1966, Issenmann automatically became his replacement in Cleveland.

-As bishop, Issenmann constructed the following schools in the diocese: